 1) What kinds of Special Educational Needs does the school

 make provision for?

 All Cherry Oak Children have Severe Learning Difficulties (SLD) or Profound and Multiple Learning Difficulties (PMLD) as their main presenting need.
 Additional educational needs may include; visual/hearing impairment, sensory impairment and autism.

 Maintained by Birmingham Local Education Authority, all pupils have Educational Health Care Plans or Statements of Special Educational Need.

-All pupils have SEND and have Statements of Educational Need.
+All pupils have SEND and have an Education Health and Care Plan (EHCP).
 Occasionally we take pupils who are in the process of being assessed for Statements.

 3) How do the school know how much progress is being made by pupils with Special Educational Needs?

 We have robust systems of baseline assessments, recording data, target setting and tracking of progress in place.
 Targeted interventions are put in place for pupils who we feel are making less than expected progress.
 Our targets are set in line with national expectations for pupils with SEND using Progression Guidance.
 Regular parents evenings and annual review meetings take place.
 Parents are also able to arrange meetings at other times to discuss progress.

 4) What extra-curricular activities can a pupil with Special Educational Needs access at School?